 - 1 cup whole wheat flour

 - 1 teaspoon salt

 - 1/2 teaspoon baking soda

 In a large bowl, combine yogurt and milk.
 Whisk in eggs, one at a time.
 Add honey then butter once relatively cool.
 Set a metal sieve on top of your mixing bowl (or use a hand-held sifter).
 Add flour, polenta, sugar, baking powder, salt and baking soda.
 Stir until JUST combined.
-Pour into skillet and bake for 20-25 minutes until a fork comes out clean (a toothpick probably won’t pick up the course polenta grains) and the top is slightly browned.
+Pour into the HOT skillet and bake for 25-30 minutes or until a fork comes out clean (a toothpick probably won’t pick up the course polenta grains) and the top is slightly browned.